dvreeze/mybank/README.md

   http://localhost:8090/transactions
 ```

-## The Spring Web-MVC implementation using Thymeleaf (without database) of the mybank application
+## The Spring Web-MVC implementation (without database) of the mybank application

 Note that a "receivingUserId" has been added to the Transaction model entity.
 So the POST request
 above becomes (for user Chris):